mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 Default = 0
 Window size, in epochs, of the false fix detection and recovery mechanism.
 If the double-difference carrier phase normalized innovations squared (NIS) over this window exceeds a chi-squared test threshold, a "soft reset" is performed, falling back to the "float-only" estimator.
 Only used by the POSE_AND_TWIST_15_MULTI_MODEL estimator.

-See the section titled "False fix detection and recovery" `here <http://radionavlab.ae.utexas.edu/wp-content/uploads/2022/01/tightCouplingJournal.pdf>`_
+See the section titled "False fix detection and recovery" in `this paper <https://radionavlab.ae.utexas.edu/wp-content/uploads/2022/02/tight-coupling-journal.pdf>`_.

 SOFT_RESET_TEST_PF
 ------------------